Header

 • United Kingdom: The 2017 National Risk Assessment assessed the risk of abuse of nonprofits for terrorism financing as ‘low’ .
 It also flagged the issue and impact of bank derisking on charities.
 The earlier 2015 National Risk Assessment had assessed NPO risk to terrorism financing as ‘medium’.

 • Tunisia: State institutions (including the FIU, the General Directorate of Associations and Political Parties at the Presidency of the Government, the Anti-Terrorism Commission) and local NPOs collaborated effectively to update the risk assessment of the sector using a methodology provided by a Global Coalition member.
 The collaboration, and the work done on implementing Recommendation 8 in a way which protects civil society freedoms, has been much valued all round leading to Tunisia being found Compliant with Recommendation 8 in 2019 – one of only six countries globally to be rated so.
-Just as importantly, there is now a genuine partnership between government and civil society on issues relating to possible TF risks in the NPO sector and measures to be implemented to mitigate these risks.
-The FATF has also now removed Tunisia from its ‘high-risk and other monitored jurisdictions’ list.
+Just as importantly, a genuine partnership emerged between government and civil society on issues relating to possible TF risks in the NPO sector and measures to be implemented to mitigate these risks.
+The FATF has removed Tunisia from its ‘high-risk and other monitored jurisdictions’ list.
+Unfortunately, the political situation has changed rapidly in Tunisia in the past few years.
+There is now less space for civil society, and moves are afoot to amend the (excellent) association law.
+Another sectoral risk assessment is being planned, and it remains to be seen whether there will be the same level of engagement with civil society as there was in 2019, and whether Tunisia will retain its compliant rating going forward.

 RESOURCES